Deep Learning Bootcamp

 - A programmer interested in building data science products

-- Anyone (researcher, student, professional) learning machine learning
+- Anyone (researcher, student, professional) learning deep learning

 - This is a hands-on course and hence, participants should be comfortable with programming.
 Familiarity with python data stack is ideal.